 - 1. What types of companies engage in marketing? - 2.
 What is the difference between nonprofit marketing and social marketing? - 3.
 What can individuals do for themselves that would be considered marketing?

-This page titled 1.2: Who Does Marketing? is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 1.2: Who Does Marketing? is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.